-Are you a parent or family member of a child with a disability or special healthcare need?
-Would you like to help families access support and resources while expanding your own knowledge?
-Parent to Parent of Georgia currently has the following 5 job openings: One full-time position in Atlanta office Two part-time positions in Atlanta office One […]
+Are you a parent or family member of a child with a disability or a professional interested in working with families?
+Are you looking for full-time work, and a casual working environment where you can help families access support and resources while expanding your own knowledge?
+If so, Parent to Parent needs you as a […]

 Don’t miss this opportunity to meet the DBHDD division director and his team and participate in a focused discussion on the direction of services for individuals with I/DD in Georgia.
 At this meeting you will: Receive updates from DBHDD on services such as: New I/DD Connects online portal, NOW/COMP waiver services and planning list, supported […]

 Georgia’s Tiered System of Supports for Students is expected to become one of the primary guiding frameworks to improve student academic and behavioral outcomes in Georgia.
 Find out more about MTSS in Georgia and what it means for your child.